 Support and Allies

-Sometimes students need professional counseling services, and sometimes, they just need a shoulder to lean on.
+Sometimes, students need professional counseling services; sometimes, they need a shoulder to lean on.
 Our faculty and staff are always happy to listen and connect students to additional resources as needed.
 A few great contacts for students looking for support are below:

 |Sarah Catherine |

 - Grief Groups-Contact firstname.lastname@example.org if you are interested in meeting as a weekly group about grief.

 - Recovery Groups –Contact email@example.com if you are interested in participating in or facilitating a student Recovery group on campus.